No Mayo Coleslaw Recipe

 What vinegar is best for no mayo coleslaw?

-Apple cider vinegar is the best choice for a balanced sweet-tangy flavor, while white wine vinegar or plain white vinegar also work well.
+Apple cider vinegar is the best all-purpose choice because it gives the dressing a balanced sweet-tangy flavor.
+Plain white vinegar or lemon juice can also work.

 Can I make no mayo coleslaw the night before?

-Yes, but store the vegetables and dressing apart and toss them 30 minutes before serving to maintain the best crunch.
+Yes, but for the best crunch, store the vegetables and dressing separately.
+Toss them together about 30 minutes before serving.

 How long does no mayo coleslaw last in the fridge?

-It lasts up to 3 days in an airtight container, with the best texture on day one and great flavor continuing into day two.
+No mayo coleslaw can last up to 3 days in an airtight container in the fridge.
+It has the best crunch on day one and good flavor on day two.

 Leave a Comment